-So you’ve heard there’s a lot of money to be made in ecommerce.
-You’ve decided to give it a shot.
+So you’ve heard there’s a lot of money to be made in e-commerce.
+You’ve decided to give it a shot, and start your own e-commerce business.
 After all, many companies are making millions.
 Smaller stores are generating enough income for people to quit their day jobs.

 You want in on this!

 But how do you get started?
 That’s what I’m here to help you figure out.

 I’ve been working in this industry since 1998.
 That’s a REALLY long time when it comes to ecommerce…the web was still such a baby then.
 So I want to share with you what I feel like you need to do before opening an online store.